Code of Conduct

 Apply the same to the views of your peers, which you oppose or disagree with.
 Respect fellow human beings and talk to them as if you would like to be talked to yourself.

-Using slangs or adjectives for fellow community members, is generally not seen well in the global, multi cultural environment of the Foundation.
+Using slang or adjectives for fellow community members is generally not seen well in the global, multi-cultural environment of the Foundation.
 Whenever using an adjective for your peers, always make sure to add the exact reference for the use of the adjective.

 3. Distinct Conversation Threads: Do not stray away from the subject of the conversation thread.